 Molluscs represent a large group of seafood’s which can include mussels, squid, snails, abalone, oysters, octopus, scallops, clams and squid.
 It is also a food allergen since a large number of adverse reactions have been reported following the ingestion of molluscs, the allergic reactions found are similar to those found with other foods.
 Tropomyosin is a vital protein which is common to all mollusc species, it represents a high amount of the total protein present for other cooked or uncooked mollusc extracts.

-The following mollusc/tropomyosin ELISA kit represents a highly sensitive procedure that is able to quantify mollusc residues in fish products, meat products, bakery products, dressings and soups.
 A very small quantity of allergen is enough cause allergic reactions and in severe cases can result in anaphylactic shock.
 There is also the possibility of cross-reactions between molluscs in particular within the same class (for example cephalopods, bivalves and gastropods).
 Allergies to molluscs tend to be diagnosed in a similar fashion to other food allergies.

 MOLLUSC (TROPOMYOSIN) ELISA KIT CONTENT